bowdoincollege/noc-commit-hooks/README.md

 ### `check-dns-config`

-Check bind DNS server configuration and zone files
+Check bind DNS server configuration and zone files.

 Runs `named-checkconf` to check [ISC bind nameserver](https://www.isc.org/bind/) configuration files and zone configurations.
 The script expects the repository to be organized with a toplevel directory for each host.
 The toplevel `bind` directory is for common files, typically symlinked from the other directories.

+Requires `docker` installed on the local machine.

+### `check-dhcp-config`

+Check ISC DHCP server configuration files.

+Runs `dhcpd -t` to check [ISC DHCP daemon](https://www.isc.org/dhcp/) configuration files for any syntax errors.
+The script expects a toplevel `include` directory for common files, and overwrites it with any files in the toplevel host directories before running the checks.

 Requires `docker` installed on the local machine.